ranilb/Surfs_up/README.md

    ![Screen Shot 2022-11-06 at 10 24 42 PM](https://user-images.githubusercontent.com/112113327/200222405-8db8fe23-5281-42e6-b91b-207816dc5cd9.png)

+Another good practice is to consider mean temparature and precipitaion in each month and compute the regrassion lines for 12 months period.
+In this results, we can determine if the store should close for some months to avoid seasonal changes.

 * Next, the entire data set for the month of December was considered.
 From those 1517 observarions, the mean, medean, maximum temperature, quartiles and the standerd deviations were computed.
 The following image shows the temperature statistics for the month of December.